PadresEnLaNube/pn-customers-manager/trunk/README.txt

 == Installation ==

-1. Upload `customers-manager-pn.php` to the `/wp-content/plugins/` directory
+1. Upload `pn-customers-manager.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

 = How do I install the PN Customers Manager plugin? =

-To install the PN Customers Manager plugin, you can either upload the plugin files to the /wp-content/plugins/customers-manager-pn directory, or install the plugin through the WordPress plugins screen directly.
+To install the PN Customers Manager plugin, you can either upload the plugin files to the /wp-content/plugins/pn-customers-manager directory, or install the plugin through the WordPress plugins screen directly.
 After uploading, activate the plugin through the 'Plugins' screen in WordPress.

 = Can I customize the look and feel of my listings? =